 If Amazon advertising was a swanky club, picture DSP (demand-side platform) as the extravagantly decorated tables behind the velvet rope.

-CANOPY has recently written about the impending loss of Amazon sellers’ ability to access third-party tracking.
+CANOPY has written about the impending loss of Amazon sellers’ ability to access third-party tracking.

 Amazon knows what people are buying and searching for on their site.
-By using DSP you can leverage Amazon’s powerful data and unmatched targeting capability, and reach customers wherever they are online—from browsing their favorite news sites to watching tv from their Amazon Fire stick.
+By using DSP you can leverage Amazon’s powerful data and unmatched targeting capability to reach customers wherever they are online — from browsing their favorite news sites to watching tv from their Amazon Fire stick.

 Are You Using Amazon’s Newest Ad Type, DSP (Demand-Side Platform)?